Mortgage

 • You have a jumbo loan with an APR that is at least 2.5 percentage points higher than the APOR

-If your mortgage is considered an HPML loan, lenders must take extra steps to prove you can repay it.
-These include:
+Lenders must take extra steps to prove you can repay a higher-priced mortgage loan, which may include:

-• Obtaining a home appraisal.
-HPML loans may trigger a home appraisal requirement for loan programs that don’t typically require one, such as an FHA streamline refinance.
+• Ordering a home appraisal.
+HPML loans may trigger a home appraisal requirement for loan programs that don’t typically require one, like the FHA streamline refinance.

-• Obtaining a second appraisal.
-If you’re buying a home that was recently “flipped” (purchased, fixed up and re-listed for sale within a short time period) the lender might order a second appraisal.
+• Ordering a second appraisal.
+If you’re buying a home that was recently “flipped” (purchased, fixed up and re-listed for sale within a short time period), the lender might order a second appraisal.

 • Maintaining an escrow account for at least five years.
-Lenders may require you to establish an escrow account, regardless of your down payment amount, to ensure your property tax bills and homeowners insurance premiums are paid on time.
+Lenders may require you to establish an escrow account, regardless of your down payment amount, to ensure you pay your property tax bills and homeowners insurance premiums on time.

-• Confirmation you are borrowing at least $28,500.
-HPML rules apply to loan amounts of $28,500 or higher.
+• Confirmation you’re borrowing at least $33,500.
+HPML rules apply to loan amounts of $33,500 or higher.
 If you’re borrowing less than that, you’ll be exempt from the extra HPML requirements.

 Where you live influences how your lender handles an HPML loan, but your loan officer should be familiar with the guidelines that apply to your situation.